ysyk2021/handling-workplace-conflict-effective-strategies-for-managing-difficult-situations/src/chapter-9-1.md

-Chapter 9: Leveraging Technology for Conflict Management: Identifying Conflict Management Technologies and Resources
+Identifying Conflict Management Technologies and Resources
 ====================================================================================================================

 Technology can be a valuable tool for managing workplace conflict.
 By identifying conflict management technologies and resources, managers and employees can streamline their conflict management efforts and achieve better outcomes.